 Our audit committee oversees risk management activities related to financial controls and legal and compliance risks.
-Our compensation committee oversees risk management activities relating to our compensation policies and practices.
-Our nominating and corporate governance committee oversees risk management activities relating to board composition and management succession planning.
+Our audit committee discusses our policies with respect to risk assessment and risk management, including with respect to financial, operational, privacy, security, cybersecurity, business continuity and legal and regulatory risks, as well as guidelines and policies to govern the process by which our exposure to risk is handled.
+Oversight by the audit committee includes direct communication with our external auditors.
+Our compensation committee oversees risk management activities relating to our compensation policies and practices and with respect to human capital management.
+Oversight by the compensation committee includes direct communication consultants.
+Our nominating and corporate governance committee oversees risk management activities relating to board and committee composition and management succession planning.
 In addition, members of our senior management team attend our quarterly board meetings and are available to address any questions or concerns raised by the board on risk management and any other matters.
 Our board of directors believes that full and open communication between management and the board of directors is essential for effective risk management and oversight.